qst0/taut.tech/combuild-guide.md

 Don’t make the experience different for the creator vs. consumer.
 For example, don’t create a separate login screen unless you really need to.
 It’s more often than not that the creator target market is exactly the same as the consumer target market.

+---

+Hope you enjoyed that, Disqus it below!
+{% include disqus.html %}